wp-plugins/custom-facebook-feed/README.txt

 * Display Facebook posts by just the page owner, everyone who posts on your Facebook page, or only other people
 * Control the width, height, padding and background color of your Facebook feed
 * Customize the size, weight and color of text
+* Choose to set a background color and rounded corners on your Facebook posts
 * Supports Facebook tags - creates links when using the @ symbol to tag people in your Facebook posts
+* Automatically links hashtags used in posts to the hashtag page on Facebook
+* Select the number of Facebook posts to display
 * Select from a range of date formats or enter your own
 * Use your own custom link text in place of the defaults
 * Use the shortcode options to style multiple Facebook feeds in completely different ways
-* Select the number of Facebook posts to display
 * Set a maximum character length for both the text and descriptions of your Facebook posts
 * Create a customizable header with a range of icons for your Custom Facebook Feed
 * Localization/i18n support to allow every part of the feed to be displayed in your language

-To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options, post filtering by type or #hashtag/string and more then [upgrade to the Pro version](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
-Try out the [Pro demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").
+To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options, post filtering by type or #hashtag/string and more then [upgrade to the Pro version](https://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
+Try out the [Pro demo](https://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

 = Benefits =

-* **Save time** by using the Custom Facebook Feed instead to generate dynamic, search engine crawlable content on your website
 * **Increase social engagement** between you and your users, customers, fans or group members
+* **Save time** by using the Custom Facebook Feed to generate dynamic, search engine crawlable content on your website
 * **Get more likes** by displaying your Facebook content directly on your site
 * **Improve your SEO** as all of that quality keyword-rich Facebook content from posts and comments is directly embedded into your website
 * Display your Facebook content your way to perfectly match your website's style